Akureyri (Iceland) | Hella (Iceland) | Husafell (Iceland) | Reykjavik (Iceland)

 Settle in and scan the scenery from the convenience of a private vehicle.

-Visit this stunning interactive exhibition to learn about all aspects of Iceland's unique geography, including volcanoes, earthquakes and geothermal activity.
+Visit this stunning interactive exhibition with a volcanologist to learn about all aspects of Iceland's unique geography, including volcanoes, earthquakes and geothermal activity.

 Seljalandsfoss is a 60m (196 ft) tall waterfall located along the popular ring road.
 Behind the flow of water is a path, allowing visitors to peek behind the curtain of water cascading over the rocks above.